China - A Trip Along the Silk Road (Part 2 of 3)

 (June 3, 1991) TIANCHI

 It rained a bit in the wee hours and then a gust of wind took part of the yurt roof away but the rain stopped so we just snuggled deeper into our sleeping bags.
 We got up and took a horse ride to the top of telephone pole peak.
-2.5 hours is enough to get the back side a bit sore.
+A 2.5 hour ride is enough to get the back side a bit sore.
 A Kazakh came along on a third horse to make sure we were okay.
 The horses responded well and we got a nice view of the lake from high up.
 We also saw a lot of lichens on purple and green rocks.

-We came back for a non-spectacular fried rice lunch and are sat around waiting until the bus comes to return us to Urumqi.
+We came back for a non-spectacular fried rice lunch, then sat around waiting until the bus comes to return us to Urumqi.
 We talked to the English speaking tour guide at lunch.
 I'm not sure what there is to guide tours of here, at least not for her since she is a real city girl.
 She seems very unhappy.
-She just recently graduated from the Foreign Language Institute in Xi'an and was assigned to be a tour guide here in Kazakh country.
+She recently graduated from the Foreign Language Institute in Xi'an and was assigned to be a tour guide here in Kazakh country.
 It sounded like she had only been there a few days and was miserable.
 She said she wanted to be a teacher somewhere but she had no choice and must be a tour guide.
 She complained about not understanding the language of the Kazakhs who are a fairly insular people and not that fond of the Han Chinese.
 We tried to console her a little and told her stories about Switzerland which looks remarkably similar to the Tianchi area.
 We promised to send her some photos of Switzerland when we get home and got her address.

 We caught the bus back to Urumqi, 3 hours of bumping along on my sore behind.
-We got let off outside the Bogeda Hotel.
-We've found it much more pleasant this time.
+We were let off outside the Bogeda Hotel.
+We find it much more pleasant this time.
 The cute floor attendant remembered us and we found a very pleasant waitress in the restaurant who practiced her English with us.
 Dinner of 2 dishes, rice, tea was 11Y, cheaper than we expected for a hotel.
 We didn't have any FEC smaller than 100Y and the restaurant didn't have change but the waitress took our RMB instead.
 You don't get a million receipts when you pay with RMB.

 After dinner we went for a walk and found the Hong Kongers from Tianchi sitting outside our hotel in a confused state with Mr. Li (there are a lot of Li's) our tour operator from Tianchi, running around finding them accommodation.
 They evidently didn't have enough room at the Bogeda and they had tried somewhere else on their own and run into problems because they tried to pretend they were Chinese to get a cheaper price and were found out and then refused rooms altogether.
 Seems like we're doing better than people who speak the language, because we've gotten a room, retrieved our left luggage, washed up, had dinner and went for a walk while they're sitting on their bags.
 Their plane tickets to Kashgar are also uncertain because they thought CAAC was closed on June 1, which was a holiday, so they didn't try and get them in advance.
 That's the day we bought our tickets.
-We didn't even know it was a holiday.
+We didn't know it was a holiday :-).

 (June 4, 1991) URUMQI TO KASHGAR